stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 search and underground exploration.

-  The morning of April 6th dawned clear, and both explorers were at the bungalow by ten o&rsquo;clock.
+  The morning of April 6th dawned clear, and both explorers were at the bungalow by ten o'clock.
 Mr. Ward had the key, and an entry and cursory survey were made.
-From the disordered condition of Dr. Allen&rsquo;s room it was obvious that the detectives had been there before, and the later searchers hoped that they had found some clue which might prove of value.
+From the disordered condition of Dr. Allen's room it was obvious that the detectives had been there before, and the later searchers hoped that they had found some clue which might prove of value.
 Of course the main business lay in the cellar; so thither they descended without much delay, again making the circuit which each had vainly made before in the presence of the mad young owner.
 For a